Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 credits, and I also unable to tell which solution was the one that give the base for my code.
 There are tons of tutorials in this topic believe me.
 And now here's mine.

-### The goal
+### TL;DR

+If you don't want to waste your time reading this tutorial, and you only need a working code sample, please check the source code on
+<a href="https://github.com/Gixx/worstpractice-css-hamburger-menu" target="_blank">GitHub</a>.

+### Build my Burger up!

 The goal is to create a slide-in menu with semi-transparent, clickable backdrop without any JavaScript, image or font resources.
 Only HTML and CSS.
-Sounds easy, and after we have done it for the first time it IS easy.
-Let's see, what we need:
+It sounds easy, and after we have done it for the first time, we will see that, it IS really easy to understand and adopt this technique to other use cases.

-### TL;DR

-If you don't want a detailed tutorial with description, only the working code sample, please check the source code on
-<a href="https://github.com/Gixx/worstpractice-css-hamburger-menu" target="_blank">GitHub</a>.

 #### Naming conventions